POETRY FORMS AND TERMINOLOGY

 Cinquain

-John Hewitt's intro to the cinquain, with examples.
+John Hewitt's intro to the cinquain, with examples, links and comments from readers.

 Cinquain